 Good human resources practices and experienced insurance brokers are essential in mitigating risk.
-With thousands of harassment charges filed each year, the cost of resolving employment related lawsuits totals in the millions of dollars.
+With thousands of harassment charges filed each year, the cost of resolving employment-related lawsuits totals in millions of dollars.
 While some suits are groundless, defending against them is costly, time-consuming and can have a long-term negative impact on employee morale as well as public reputation.
-Understanding Employment Practices Liability insurance – commonly referred to as EPL – and risk management best practices are critically important when considering employee layoffs.
+Understanding Employment Practices Liability Insurance – commonly referred to as EPL – and risk management best practices are critically important when considering employee layoffs.

 - Maintain documentation about employee performance and the actions that were taken to make the employee aware of his or her performance shortcomings.
 Creating a paper trail is the best defence against a lawsuit.

 - Create a business plan outlining the need for layoffs (if they are coming in a large quantity), what part of the business will be affected, what positions will be affected, when the layoffs will occur and how the layoffs will be announced to employees.
 These decisions should be made well in advance of any actions being taken.

 - Create a list of criteria for evaluating your employees (years of service, field experience, job performance, disciplinary history, etc.).
 Establish a weighting system for each item on the list to determine how employees rank.
 This may be used as a decision-making tool if you must make a massive layoff.